 All of this is further complicated by the fact that even if students decide to aim higher or try harder based on the feedback they receive, feedback that seeks to raise current performance may end up degrading learning.
 In this post I suggested a feedback continuum where the aims of giving feedback are different at different stages of an instructional sequence.
 So, at the beginning of a course giving lavish feedback to help students establish effective mental representations of what successful performance looks like may be useful.
 Students can be encouraged to revise their hierarchy of goals and standards upwards by being helped to produce work of a higher standard.
 But then, in order to prevent students from becoming dependent on such support it probably makes sense to reduce feedback both in terms of frequency and increase it in terms of complexity.
 If feedback is too easy to follow, then students may see no need to internalise the processes required to improve performance.
 If feedback is made progressively more difficult to use then students will be prompted to remember the advice so as not to go through the increasingly arduous process of working out how to apply the feedback they’re given.

-In my view, the role of feedback is probably crucial in balancing the twin pressures of struggle and success, so it’s worth thinking a bit harder as to exactly what we mean when to talk about feedback.
+In my view, the role of feedback is probably crucial in balancing the twin pressures of struggle and success, so it’s worth thinking a bit harder as to exactly what we mean when we talk about feedback.